SICASFoundation/smir-documenation/pages/02.web/07.Search/docs.md

 ## Modular search

-You can execute simpel and more advanced (combined) search queries with the modular search.
+You can execute simple or more advanced (combined) search queries with the modular search.
 It is available in lists views (Browse, MyData, Folders)

 ![modular search](https://github.com/SICASFoundation/smir-documenation/raw/master/assets/smir-search-mod.png)

-The modular search uses the  `tripples` concept.
-These tripples can be combined using the logical operators `AND, OR`.
-Tripples consist of an subject, a predicate and the literal/object.
-On SMIR, subjects and predicates are predefinded lists while the literal is autocomplete field.
+The modular search uses the `triples` concept.
+These triples can be combined using the logical operators `AND, OR`.
+Triples consist of a subject, a predicate and the object/value.
+On SMIR, subjects and predicates are predefinded lists while the object/value is an autocomplete field.

 1. Subject: Type (), Object I, Subject ID, Anatomical Region
 1. Predicates: `=`, `!=`, `>`, `<`, `>=`, `<=`
-1. Literal/object: Autocomplete form (start typing to see the options)
+1. Object/value: Autocomplete form (start typing to see the options)

 ### Example 1: Type, search for segmentations